 Campers sleep in dormitories of their same gender and approximate age.
 The camp’s dormitories are clean, comfortable and provide the privacy that the campers need to rest at the end of their day at camp.
 The dormitories consist of bunk beds, storage space and bathrooms with showers and toilets.
 The counsellors have their own enclosed bedroom adjoining the camper’s dormitories to ensure the security of our campers.

-Laundry service is offered at a cost for campers spending more than twelve days at camp.
+Laundry service is offered at a cost for campers spending more than 13 days at camp.

 Upon arrival, every camper makes the commitment to speak English at camp.
 Our dynamic and enthusiastic counsellors are always nearby to help the campers find the right word and the right pronunciation to express their ideas in English.
 Learning English is a challenge and there are many rewards throughout the camp session to recognize our camper’s efforts.
 See English conversation workshops for more details about how your camper will learn English at camp.